Maximum Sizes and Weights for USPS services

 Maximum Length: Varies by country*

-Priority Mail International Flat Rate:
+Priority Mail International Flat Rate

 Maximum Weight for Flat Rate Envelope and Small Flat Rate Box: 4 lbs (64 ounces)